dendrodocs/workshops/part1/dotnet/03-compile-code.md

 2. The `type` containing the method.
 3. The `assembly` containing this type.

-#### Awesomesauce

-*A symbol holds much more information that can be used for purposes like syntax highlighting.
-Output the list of the "Display Parts" of this symbol.
-Display parts are the different parts that you reconize as the namespace, class, method, punctuation, and so on, of a line of source text.
-Focus on the **kind** and **name** of each part.*

 ### Solution

 If you need help, use the following code: